lehtiolab/static-resources/docs/dev_server/README.md

 be used for largish data storage.

 ### To set it up per VM:
+The VMs are delivered by IT with ufw, blocking all traffic except for port 22 over our VPN.
+To set them up:

 - Login to VM
 - Create group as we are not syncing groups with e.g. LDAP: `sudo addgroup --gid ${admin-gid} storagegroup`
 - Create smb credentials file, `/root/.smbcredentials` containing `user=XXXX, password=XXXXX, domain=SCILIFELAB` lines for your admin user